 It’s not the newest software around which means it looks a little dated compared to some other options.
 However, what it lacks in smooth graphics, it makes up for in functionality and features.

 There is a free account which allows management of a single property with some features such as uploading bank statements not available.
 If you have multiple properties or want to unlock all features, you’ll need to take one of the RentCentral paid plans.
 These start from as little as £4.16 a month.

 If you’re buying (or thinking about buying) investment properties at auctions, PropertyAuctionAction is a must-bookmark site.

 It contains listings for hundreds of property auctions happening across the UK, with links through to the property listings on the auction houses websites.

 Just remember to view any properties before you bid on them so you can look out for the most common problems with auction properties.
 You can also use our guide on the correct order to renovate an auction property once you’ve bought one.

 So, go and check out PropertyAuctionAction and find a property auction near you.

-And that completes our list of 10 of the best tools for property investors in the UK.
+And that completes our list of 10 (plus a bonus one!) of the best tools for property investors in the UK.
 There are lots of other good tools out there too, so check these ones out, but don’t ever stop looking for new tools that will make your job as a property investor easier!

 Don’t forget, you can combine these tools with our 10 top property investment tips for even better results!